 revenues that an EDB may receive under the extended reserves regime would be expected to be treated as unregulated income.

-For the purpose of clause 3.1.3(1)(q), the ‘capex wash-up adjustment’ is an amount equal to the present value of the difference in the series of building block allowable revenues before tax for the DPP regulatory period in question, subject to clause (9), from adopting–
+For the purpose of subclause (1)(p), the ‘capex wash-up adjustment’ is an amount equal to the present value of the difference in the series of forecast net allowable revenue for the disclosure years of the DPP regulatory period or CPP regulatory period in question, subject to clause (9), from adopting–

-the sum of value of commissioned assets for each disclosure year that follows the base year in the preceding DPP regulatory period,
+the sum of value of commissioned assets in the building block allowable revenue before tax for each disclosure year that follows the base year in the preceding DPP regulatory period,

 instead of–

-the forecast aggregate value of commissioned assets determined by the Commission in respect of each of those disclosure years when determining prices in accordance with s 53P(3)(b).
+the forecast aggregate value of commissioned assets determined by the Commission in respect of each of those disclosure years when determining prices in accordance with a DPP determination or CPP determination, or an amendment thereof.

 For the purpose of subclause (8)–

+necessary adjustments may be made to the building block allowable revenue before tax for a disclosure year to enable the setting of the forecast net allowable revenue for a disclosure year;

-the present value must be determined by discounting the building block allowable revenues before tax to the end of the preceding DPP regulatory period using a discount rate equal to the WACC applied by the Commission in setting prices for the DPP regulatory period in question;
+the present value must be determined by discounting the building block allowable revenue before tax to the end of the preceding DPP regulatory period using a discount rate equal to the WACC applied by the Commission in setting prices for the DPP regulatory period or CPP regulatory period in question;

-the series of building block allowable revenues before tax for the DPP regulatory period are those used to reset starting prices based on the current and projected profitability of each EDB and must-
+the series of building block allowable revenue before tax for the DPP regulatory period are those used to reset starting prices based on the current and projected profitability of each EDB and must-

 be calculated using the same methodology that was applied by the Commission in setting starting prices for the EDB for the DPP, subject to subparagraphs (ii) and (iii);